yancong222/ClinicalNLP2024/README.md

 # Processing TalkBank Files for NLP
 **Authors**: Emily Tumacder and Yan Cong

-This repository contains tools to process CHAT files and CSVs downloaded from TalkBank (https://talkbank.org/aphasia/index.html).
+This repository also contains information to process CHAT files and CSVs downloaded from TalkBank (https://talkbank.org/aphasia/index.html).
-Includes: tools for analysis of paraphasia, llm inference

 ## Processing CHAT Files